-- 6.5.5 Apart from Watley House and Sparsholt Manor, both substantial houses built by wealthy owners, the majority of the historic buildings within the conservation area are relatively modest houses or cottages, usually only one or two storeys high and only one room deep.
-A typical cottage consists of two or three bays in a linear form, each bay being between three to five metres long, reflecting the maximum length of the timber logs from which the buildings were originally constructed.
+6.5.5 Apart from Watley House and Sparsholt Manor, both substantial houses built by wealthy owners, the majority of the historic buildings within the conservation area are relatively modest houses or cottages, usually only one or two storeys high and only one room deep.
+A typical cottage consists of two or three bays in a linear form, each bay being between three to five metres long, reflecting the maximum length of the timber loas from which the buildings were originally constructed.
 Substantial brick stacks were built to provide heat to each room and often a small newel (circular) staircase to the first floor was squeezed in behind the stack.
-Where these early - 6.5.8 Boundaries are usually marked by trees, hedges or open fencing.
-Examples of flint walls are found around the churchyard and also enclosing the large garden of Pie's Cottage on Home Lane.
+Where these early windows within the roof, and staircases remain they should be preserved.
+The height of these cottages is also quite low, some buildings being barely one and a half storeys high, so the upper rooms are very much in the roof space.
 Any extensions to such buildings need to be carefully designed to reflect this modest scale and must remain subservient in terms of scale and siting to the original building.